dvsa/.github/README.md

         - `bucket-key`: The file name and path in s3 where the object should be uploaded to.
 See [s3 docs](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html).
     - optional arguments:
         - `build-folder`: The name of the folder where the archive zip is located.
 For example `dist`.
 This is used to download the archive that was uploaded during the build step.
 Defaults to `dist`.
         - `optional-tags`: Additional tags to be applied to the object.
 These must be in URL query form, for example `Key1=Value1`.
 Multiple tags MUST be joined with an &, for example `Key1=Value1&Key2=Value2`.
-See documentation linked above for further information.
+See put-object tagging [documentation](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html) for more information.
     - secrets:
         - `AWS_ACCOUNT`: the account number for the aws environment the archive is to be uploaded to.
         - `AWS_REGION`: the account region for the aws environment the archive is to be upgraded to.
 It's easier to maintain if this is only set in one place.